autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-create-maps-for-autoware.md

 ### Creating a point cloud map

 A 3D point cloud map is primarily used for LiDAR-based localization in Autoware.
-In order to determine the current position and orientation of the vehicle, a live scan captured from LiDAR unit(s) is matched against a pre-generated 3D point cloud map.
+In order to determine the current position and orientation of the vehicle, a live scan captured from one or more LiDAR units is matched against a pre-generated 3D point cloud map.
 Therefore, an accurate point cloud map is crucial for good localization results.

-Specifications of an Autoware-compatible point cloud map are as follows:
+The specifications of an Autoware-compatible point cloud map are as follows:

 - A map must cover the entire operational area of the vehicle and should include an additional buffer zone of at least 200 m in all directions.
 - A map is saved using [PCD (Point Cloud Data) file format](https://pointclouds.org/documentation/tutorials/pcd_file_format.html).